ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 # **ReportsUserJobsOverTime**
 > CSApiResponseListJobSeriesReportItem ReportsUserJobsOverTime (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth)

-Timeseries jobs data for the logged in user
+Timeseries jobs data for the logged in user.
+Requires the 'ViewOwnReports' or 'SubmitTimesheets'.

 ### Example
 ```csharp